Concordium/concordium.github.io/source/mainnet/net/resources/sirius-testnet-reset-nodes.rst

 1. Stop the existing testnet node following :ref:`instructions
    <install-upgrade-node-windows>` on how to upgrade a node.
-2. Navigate to the testnet node's data directory.
+2. Delete the testnet node's data directory folder.
 This was selected during node installation.
 By default it will be ``<CommonAppDataFolder>\Concordium\Node Runner\testnet\data`` where ``<CommonAppDataFolder>`` is usually ``C:\ProgramData``.
-3. Delete the directory named ``database-v4``.
-4. `Download the Testnet Windows Installer package <https://distribution.concordium.software/windows/Signed/Node-4.1.0-0.msi>`_
+3. `Download the Testnet Windows Installer package <https://distribution.concordium.software/windows/Signed/Node-4.1.1-0.msi>`_
-5. Install the new node version and start it.
+4. Install the new node version and start it.

 MacOS